pymc-devs/pymc-resources/README.md

 # To do:
 - Rewrite the remaining pymc2 model into pymc3 (in the early examples)
-- Some models need to be better optimized
+- Some models need to be better optimized (e.g., models in Chapter 18)
 - The model in Chapter 19 is incomplete.
 Currently it is unusable (1, takes forever to complie to sample in NUTS; 2, after very long compling it can sample using Metropoli but the catigorical node is not been sample properly)